Themefic-Team/instantio/readme.txt

 = 2.5.0 = ( March 07, 2022 )
 - Added: In the mobile version hide the mobile bar if no items are in the cart (Pro)
-- Added: Translation files: Arabic, Bengali, Deutsch, Espa�ol, Fran�ais, Hindi, Italiano, Dutch, Russian, Chinese
+- Added: Translation files: Arabic, Bengali, Deutsch, Espaï¿½ol, Franï¿½ais, Hindi, Italiano, Dutch, Russian, Chinese
 - Added: Some new WP filters
 - Fixed: Scroll freezes after empty cart items.
 - Fixed: "Thank you" page loads in the iframe layout  (Pro)